gionn/docker-plex/README.md

 This is a [Dockerfile](https://github.com/gionn/docker-plex/blob/master/Dockerfile) for [Plex Media Server](https://plex.tv/) based on *ubuntu:trusty* without additional frills, using the DEB package available on [Plex Downloads section](https://plex.tv/downloads).

+Latest version is: **0.9.12.3.1173-937aac3**

+Check for newer versions on https://plex.tv/downloads and if it isn't current, [fork me](https://github.com/gionn/docker-plex) or [open an issue](https://github.com/gionn/docker-plex/issues/new)!

 # Running
 ```
 docker run -d -p 32400:32400 gionn/plex